Blea503/GettingAndCleaningData-ProgAssign1/README.md

  5. Select only the features that are means or standard deviations.
 The Angle() calls, even though they specify a mean as an argument are not means.
 Also, the meanFreq() features represent frequency of means and not necessarily mean data points and should be excluded.
  6. For each unique combination of subject and activity, summarize the data by calculating the mean of the values
  7. Rename columns to indicate this is the mean of the column and not the actual value.
- 8. Finally, write the data to a file using write.table(), for later use.
+ 8. Finally, write the data to a file using write.table(), for later analysis that can be read into R with read.table(header=TRUE).

 ## Steps
  1. Prepare directory with data sets and code, if the data does not already exist.